-For as long as judges, family lawyers, social-workers and psychologists are invested in maintaining the status quo and standing for the rights of adults, children will remain commodities in the legal system, and their physical, emotional & psychological safety is at best compromised, at worst, collateral damage in a system invested in its own self-perpetuation and box-ticking, and we will continue knowing family violence.
+For as long as judges, family lawyers, social-workers and psychologists are invested in maintaining the status quo and standing for the rights of adults, children will remain commodities in the family law system, and their physical, emotional & psychological safety is at best compromised, at worst, collateral damage in a system invested in its own prolonging, and we shall continue knowing family violence.

 As a society we are caretakers for the next generation(s) and we have a responsibility to do the best by them that we can.